 Even with smaller donors, take the long view.
 Remember that the relationship alumni have with the school, whether they’re VIPs or not, is lifelong.

 Review the fundraising fundamentals

-If you’re new to fundraising, you might want to familiarize yourself with some of our free resources about crowdfunding fundamentals, with a focus on how they might apply to your alumni fundraising campaign.
+If you’re new to fundraising, you might want to familiarize yourself with some of our resources about crowdfunding fundamentals, with a focus on how they might apply to your alumni fundraising fundraiser.

 Types of donors